 This disease is caused by small RNA viruses that attack specific cells of the human immune system.
 The infection is essentially lifelong, because the virus inserts a DNA copy of its genome into a chromosome of the infected immune cells where it remains quiescent.
 When the viruses reproduce, this results in its genetic diversification.
 Drug cocktails have been developed, which prevent disease; they do so by reducing proliferation of the virus, but the drugs do not result in elimination of the virus.
-The Center is focused on the development of vaccines that can prevent infection and treat disease.
+CIDR is focused on the development of vaccines that can prevent infection and treat disease.
 We aim to also understand the disease caused by the viruses in order to prevent infection.
 HIV/AIDS is a worldwide disease.
-It is estimated that as of 2013, there are 35 million people living with HIV/AIDS globally, with 1,300,000 in the U.S. There have been 1.5 million deaths, with 18,000 deaths occurring in the U.S. Annually, there are 2.1 million new infections worldwide and 50,000 in the U.S.
+It is estimated that as of 2016, there were 36.7 million people living with HIV/AIDS globally.
+In 2016, there were 1 million deaths in the world.
+Annually, there are 1.8 million new infections worldwide.

 Malaria is caused by a protozoan parasite that is introduced by a mosquito bite.
 The parasite travels to the liver, where it proliferates extensively inside liver cells.
 Here, it does not cause disease.
 The liver cells eventually burst and release numerous parasites that infect red blood cells where they undergo 48-hour cycles of proliferation, red blood cell disruption, and reinfection.
 The infected red blood cells adhere to the inside of the vascular system via proteins that are inserted onto the red blood cell surface.
 This adherence prevents the elimination of infected red cells by the spleen.
 It is a key factor in the disease pathogenesis.
 The immune system generates antibodies against these adhesive proteins, resulting in the elimination of those parasites.
 Malaria changes the proteins by a process called antigenic variation and, thus, escapes immune elimination.
 When mosquitoes bite an infected person, the parasites are picked up and undergo complex changes.
 These changes result in the generation of infected parasites in the mosquito’s salivary gland, which are then transferred upon the next bite.
-In 2013, there were almost 200 million non-fatal, but debilitating, malaria infections and almost 600,000 deaths.
+In 2016, there were approximately 212 million people infected with malaria and almost 445,000 deaths.
 Malaria is currently restricted to tropical and subtropical areas.
 There are drugs to treat and prevent infections, but malaria has developed resistance to the drugs.
-The center is focused on developing antimalarial vaccines that can prevent infection and on developing new antimalarial drugs.
+CIDR is focused on developing antimalarial vaccines that can prevent infection and on developing new antimalarial drugs.

 Trypanosomiasis and Leishmaniasis